Chaboddunamis/Analyze/README.md

-### Analyze
+#### Analyze
 ---
 Analyze is a python module that provides comprehensive statistical analysis of a dataframe in 5 lines of code.
-It creates significant insight for data scientists, analysts and machine learning engineers, enabling quick understanding of a dataset..
+It creates significant insight for data scientists, analysts and machine learning engineers, enabling quick understanding of a dataset..It provides complete statistical insight including:
+1)Quantile statistics(Mean, Mode, Median, Standard deviation, variance, coefficient of variation, quartiles, interquartile ranges)
+2)Descriptive statistics(number of entries, missing values, data types, counts, correlation, and comprehensive information about the data distribution type.
+It offers insight into the distribution assumptions, and uses some statistical methods to evaluate density and exponentiation.

+Analyze does all of this in just 5 lines of code!!!
 ---
 ### Installation